FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Scarring

 Scars develop when an injury does not heal in a way that returns the skin or affected area to its original appearance.
 Scars can develop after injuries but can also be a concern after surgery or when stretch marks develop.
-Scaring is generally a long-term problem that can be permeant if not treated.
+Scaring is generally a long-term problem that can be permanent if not treated.

 Age-Related Changes